Police probe assault of officer during Charlottesville march

 CHARLOTTESVILLE, Va.
-(AP) - Virginia authorities say they are investigating an assault of a Charlottesville police officer who was knocked down during a demonstration related to a deadly 2017 far-right rally.
+(AP) - Virginia authorities said they are investigating an assault of a Charlottesville police officer who was knocked down during a demonstration related to a deadly 2017 far-right rally.

 News outlets report hundreds of people marched in Charlottesville on Saturday to mark the anniversary of the far-right "Unite the Right" rally that left one dead and others injured.

-The release says other officers pulled the people off the grounded officer.
+The release said other officers pulled the people off the grounded officer.
 It says the officer wasn't injured, and the people rejoined the march.

 An investigation into the assault is ongoing.